Disability Commissioner for Students

 Contact and office hours: Office hours upon request by email or telephone

-Dr. Herbert Loicht
+Dr. Herbert Loicht (currently out of office)

 Commissioner for students with disabilities or chronic illnesses

 In my capacity as Disability Commissioner for WU students, I provide support to students with disabilities, chronic illnesses, mental disorders, and learning difficulties/disabilities, with a particular focus on exam participation.

 I can provide the following types of support and assistance:

 · Adapting examination procedures to special needs and requirements (more time, use of a separate room for taking the exam, assistance from a tutor, changing a written into an oral exam, larger exam sheets, etc.).
 These types of support and assistance are provided pursuant to § 59 (1), item 11 of the Universities Act 2002.

 · Writing assistance for students with handwriting problems: assistance in writing exams (see above) and doing other written work.